mardix/sailor/README.md

 ## Credit

-Boxe is a fork of **Piku** https://github.com/piku/piku.
+Boxie is a fork of **Piku** https://github.com/piku/piku.
 Great work and Thank you

 ---